jroggeman/musical-pancake/README.md

     source venv/bin/activate

-and start work!
-Make sure to `deactivate` when you're done.
+and then install any dependencies:

+    pip install -r requirements.txt

+If you add any dependencies via pip, make sure to save them and commit the new requirements file:

+    pip freeze > requirements.txt

+When you're finished working, make sure to `deactivate`.

 ## Tests
 Currently have tests in their own package, which makes it pretty straightforward